tylernguyen/x1c6-hackintosh/README.md

 ##### Recent | [Changelog Archive](https://github.com/tylernguyen/x1c6-hackintosh/blob/master/docs/CHANGELOG.md)

-> ### 2021-5-15
+> ### 2021-6-8

 #### Changed

-- OC to 0.6.9 and upgraded various Acidanthera kexts.
+- OC to 0.7.0 and upgraded various Acidanthera kexts.
+- Big Sur to 11.4
+- Deprecate `SSDT-Battery` in favor of `ECEnabler.kext`
+- Fixed Brightness Adjustment issue (forgot to add patch entry when removing AppleBacklightSmoother.kext two commits back)

-#### Removed
+#### Notice

-- ACTUALLY AppleBacklightSmoother.kext per [Issue #122](https://github.com/tylernguyen/x1c6-hackintosh/issues/122), will readd to the repo once the issue is resolved.
+- This will likely be the last repo update until macOS Monterey is stable.
+At which I plan:
+  - Implement AX200 is the network card with the OpenIntelWireless kexts.

 <details>
 <summary><strong> SUMMARY </strong></summary>